carlosxc/oro/src/Oro/Bundle/FilterBundle/Resources/doc/reference/grid_extension.md

 Overview
 --------

-Filter bundle provides extension for data grid with ORM datasource.
+Filter bundle provides extension for data grid with ORM and Search datasources.
-Filters could be added to datagrid in the datagrid.yml file for specified datagrid under `filters` node.
+Filters could be added to datagrid in the `datagrids.yml` file for specified datagrid under `filters` node.
 Definition of any filter has required option `data_name` that should be reference to column in query and type - filter type.
 For example: